 01 of 09

 P.E.I. is full of provincial parks where you can walk, run, bike and sometimes even camp along miles of red sand shores kissed by ocean waters.
 One of the most magical is Greenwich Park where centuries of wind currents have swept the sand grains into meringue-like peaks.
 The Gulf of the St. Lawrence is a shell's throw away and a floating boardwalk meanders through the sensitive wetlands.
 Find the park on Route 313, west of St. Peters.

 02 of 09

-If you only visit PEI once, don’t miss a traditional church basement lobster supper.
+If you only visit Prince Edward Island once, don’t miss a traditional church basement lobster supper.
 Some restaurants do imitations, but it’s better to go authentic and head to Saint Ann’s Church on Route 224 any day but Sunday.
 For a set price, you get mussels, chowder, lobster, potato salad, homemade pie, ice cream, and tea – with a side of local color and congeniality.

 03 of 09